duduribeiro/blog/_posts/2021-01-29-creating-a-docker-image-with-database-preloaded.markdown

 {% endhighlight %}

-This tell us that the dump is being processed every time when we create the container.
+This tell us that the dump is being processed every time we create the container.
 If we destroy this container and create a new one, the dump will be processed again.
 This works fine but if we have a big database with a big dump file, the startup process of the container will be slow because it can take some time to process the whole dump.
-We can fix it by keeping the database preloaded on the image.
+We can fix it by keeping the database preloaded in the image.

 Before we moving on, let's destroy the container we created